EgorOrachyov/gRPC-Chat/README.md

 In order to run app from console execute the following command:
 `./gradlew build && java -jar build/libs/gRPC-Chat.jar`

+Docker image could be built as follows: `docker build -t chat .`

-In order to run docker example execute the following command line instructions:
+To run docker example execute the following command line instructions:
 `docker run -i -p<port>:<port> char` to run as server
 `docker run -i char` to run as client.

-Docker image could be built as follows: `docker build -t chat .`

 ## Contributors